Skip to content

 export SDK_BASE_URL=http://$(hostname -I | awk '{print $1}'):${wf_api_port}/ # The workflow server will use this example workflow API url

-export SERVING_TOKEN=${SERVING_TOKEN} # For example_workflow, can be empty
+export SERVING_TOKEN=${SERVING_TOKEN} # Authentication token.
+For example_workflow test, can be empty as no authentication required.

 export llm_engine=${llm_engine}